RF24Gateway - TCP/IP over RF24Network v2.1.2

 .
 One could ping machines from each other.

-The resulting latency when pinging primary machine from secondary is about a few milliseconds (or even less than a millisecond), and the speed is about 10kB/s
+The resulting latency when pinging primary machine from secondary is about 14 millisecond.
+Let's check the transfer speed.
+The speed, most of the times, is about 10 kB/s